-The "Negative elements - other" mainly include the sterilisation in Common Equity of deferred tax assets (DTA) associated with tax realignment of a single item of goodwill.
+The "Negative elements - other" mainly include the sterilisation in common equity of deferred tax assets (DTA) associated with tax realignment of a single item of goodwill.
 Exclusion is gradual.
-The amount of the filter as at 31 March 2015 is 154 million euro and, based on the Supervisory Provisions, includes three years and the amount attributable to the period.
+The amount of the filter as at 30 September 2015 is 177 million euro and, based on the Supervisory Provisions, includes three years and the amount attributable to the period.
 The remaining amounts will gradually be eliminated from the calculation of own funds by 31 December 2016.

-(D) In the calculation of Common Equity Tier 1 no account has been taken of net income for first quarter 2015, as the eligibility conditions of Art.
-26, paragraph 2 of (EU) Regulation 575 of 26 June 2013 (CRR) are not satisfied (audit by independent auditors and authorisation from the supervisory authority).
+(b) In the calculation of Common Equity Tier 1, contrary to 2014, interim profit as at 30 september 2015 was taken into account, as the eligibility conditions envisaged by art.
+26, paragraph 2 of (EU) Regulation 575 of 26 June 2013 (CRR) (audit by independent auditors and authorisation from the supervisory authority) were satisfied.